Here are ways you can support the Gila Wild & Scenic designation

 Gila Wild & Scenic

 New Mexico Wild has worked for several years to secure a Wild and Scenic designation for the Gila and San Francisco rivers and several of their main tributaries.
 On May 12, 2020 we got one step closer as Senators Tom Udall and Martin Heinrich announced that they have introduced legislation that would designate 446 miles of the Gila and San Francisco as Wild and Scenic.
 The M.H.
-Dutch Salmon Greater Gila Wild and Scenic Rivers Act - aptly named after the late, legendary defender of a wild Gila River - now awaits its first committee assignment in the U.S. Senate.
+Dutch Salmon Greater Gila Wild and Scenic Rivers Act is aptly named after the late, legendary defender of a wild Gila River.

 Established by Congress in 1968, Wild and Scenic designations protect the nation's rivers with outstandingly remarkable values in their free-flowing condition.
 The designations preserve access for traditional users, maintain existing water and private property rights, and protect critical habitats for threatened and endangered species.